SackeyDavid/cursor-eod-mcp/README.md

 # EOD Status MCP Server

-A Model Context Protocol (MCP) server for Cursor that automatically summarizes your daily work and posts end-of-day status updates to Slack channels.
+A Model Context Protocol (MCP) server for Cursor that posts end-of-day status updates to Slack channels.

 ## Features

-- 🤖 **Auto-Summarization**: AI automatically reviews all workspace conversations and generates concise bullet-point summaries
+- 🤖 **Auto-Summarization**: AI can summarize your day when you provide the summary (or wire your own source)
 - 👥 **Multi-User Support**: Each workspace has isolated configuration
 - 🎨 **Custom Format Templates**: Fully customizable message formats with Markdown support
 - 📝 **Dynamic Channels**: Send updates to any Slack channel on the fly
-- 🔐 **Secure**: OAuth-based Slack integration with per-user tokens
+- 🔐 **Manual tokens**: Quick start with bot/user tokens (no marketplace/OAuth flow required)

 ## Installation